chaos-genius/chaosgenius-docs/docs/Data_Sources/edit_delete_datasource.md

 ![Edit_Data_Source](/img/connecting-to-data-sources/edit_data_source.png)

 The confidential/credential information regarding the data source is protected and can only be edited but not viewed.
-Press the "Edit" button to update the Credential and then press "Save" to update the credentials.
+Press the `Edit` button to update the Credential and then press `Save` to update the credentials.
 Rest other fields can be updated in a regular manner.

-Once all fields have been updated press the "Save Changes" button on the bottom right to update the data source configuration.
+Once all fields have been updated press the `Save Changes` button on the bottom right to update the data source configuration.